-12.1 Keeping Children Safe in Education (DfE, 2019) defines abuse as the maltreatment of a child.
-'Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
-Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others (e.g. via the internet).
-They may be abused by an adult or adults or another child or children.'

-12.2 The four main types of abuse referred to in 'Keeping children safe in education' are:

-- Physical

-- Emotional

-- Sexual and

-- Neglect.

-12.3 Our academies are aware of the signs of abuse and neglect so we are able to identify children who may be in need of help or protection.
-All staff are aware that wider environmental factors may impact on a child's welfare and safety and understand safeguarding in the wider context (contextual safeguarding).
-Staff are aware of safeguarding issues that can put children at risk of harm and understand that behaviours linked to issues such as drug taking, alcohol abuse, deliberately missing education and sexting put children in danger.

-12.4 Our academies recognise that there are a number of specific safeguarding issues about which staff need to be aware, including: children missing from education\, children missing from home or care, child sexual exploitation (CSE)\, domestic violence, drugs, E safety, fabricated/induced illness, faith abuse, female genital mutilation (FGM)\, forced marriage, gangs and youth violence, violence against women and girls (VAWG), mental health, children with special educational needs and disabilities\, private fostering\, prevention of radicalisation\, teenage relationship abuse, trafficking, peer on peer abuse\, which may include bullying (including cyberbullying),on-line abuse, gender-based abuse, sexting or sexually harmful behaviour.
-Further information regarding some of these issues (as indicated \) can be found below and these issues are also addressed in Annex A of Keeping Children Safe in Education (DfE, 2019)
+- 12.1 Keeping Children Safe in Education (DfE, 2020) defines abuse in the following way: 'Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
+Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
+Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
+Children may be abused by an adult or adults or by another child or children.' - 12.2 'Keeping children safe in education' refers to four categories of abuse: - Physical - Emotional - Sexual and - Neglect. - 12.3 SECAT is aware of the signs of abuse and neglect so we are able to identify children who may be in need of help or protection.
+All staff are aware that environmental factors may impact on a child's welfare and safety and understand safeguarding in the wider context (contextual safeguarding).
+We understand that abuse, neglect and safeguarding issues are rarely 'standalone' events and that, in most cases, multiple issues will overlap.
+Staff are aware of safeguarding issues that can put children at risk of harm and understand that behaviours linked to issues such as drug taking, alcohol abuse, deliberately missing education and sexting put children in danger. - 12.4 SECAT recognises that there are a number of specific safeguarding issues about which staff need to be aware, including: children missing from education\, children missing from home or care, child sexual exploitation (CSE)\, domestic violence, drugs, E safety, fabricated/induced illness, faith abuse, female genital mutilation (FGM)\, forced marriage, gangs and youth violence, violence against women and girls (VAWG), mental health\, children with special educational needs and disabilities\, private fostering\, prevention of radicalisation\, teenage relationship abuse, trafficking, peer on peer abuse\, which may include bullying (including cyberbullying),on-line abuse, gender-based abuse, sexting or sexually harmful behaviour.
+Further information regarding some of these issues (as indicated \) can be found below and these issues are also addressed in Annex A of Keeping Children Safe in Education (DfE, 2020).

-12.5 Whilst the academies will ensure that staff avail themselves of opportunities to raise their awareness and gain knowledge regarding these areas, we recognise that expert and professional organisations are best placed to provide up-to-date guidance and practical support in relation to these issues.
-Government guidance is available on the GOV.UK website and links are provided from Keeping Children Safe in Education (DfE, 2019) Other organisations also provide specialist information such as:
+12.5 Whilst the school will ensure that staff avail themselves of opportunities to raise their awareness and gain knowledge regarding these areas, we recognise that expert and professional organisations are best placed to provide up-to-date guidance and practical support in relation to these issues.
+Government guidance is available on the GOV.UK website and links are provided from Keeping Children Safe in Education (DfE, 2020) Other organisations also provide specialist information such as: